ThomasMSmit/GetGameCodes/README.md

 - Registration functionality
 - Log In and Out functionality
-- Able to leave reviews on purchased games
+- Able to leave reviews on games when logged in
-- Sign Up for newsletter (MailChimp)
+- Able to add games to wishlist
 - Contact site owner
 - Having a profile page
-- Able to add games to wishlist

 - CRUD Functions:
 - Create:
   - Account (profile)
-  - Add review to game
+  - Review for games
-  - Create wishlist
+  - Wishlist

 - Read:
   - Account (profile)